-At the Roger Smith Hotel, travelers as well as locals will find two of the best hotel bars in New York City.
-This family-owned Midtown property isn’t just about cozy places to bed down—we also offer spaces for dining, drinking and enjoying the remarkable city skyline.
-Roger Smith Hotel guests have direct access to the warm, red-walled Lily’s bar, behind the lobby, and Henry’s rooftop bar, perched on the top floor.
+This family-owned Midtown hotel isn’t just about cozy places to bed down—we also offer spaces for meeting over drinks or cocktails and enjoying the remarkable city skyline.
+Roger Smith Hotel guests have direct access to Lily’s bar, behind the lobby, and Henry’s rooftop bar, perched on the top floor.
 Whether you fancy fresh air and a creative cocktail, or a glass of wine and the chance to admire the work of New York City’s hottest emerging artists, Roger Smith Hotel’s bars give you ample opportunities to connect with New Yorkers and travelers from across the globe.

 Lily’s Bar and Lounge

-Part first-floor bar, part art gallery, Lily’s at the Roger Smith Hotel offers guests the opportunity to sip hand-crafted cocktails while perusing art by local New York City artists.
+A first-floor bar and part art gallery, Lily’s Bar offers guests the opportunity to sip hand-crafted cocktails while perusing art by local New York City artists.
 Floor-to-ceiling windows overlook bustling Lexington Avenue, and our exhibitions rotate constantly—at Lily’s there’s no shortage of conversation starters.

-Even during the daytime, Lily’s is a popular spot for hotel guests and locals, who use the inviting space to host meetings and to work.
-Come nightfall, Lily’s is transformed into a buzzy hotel bar and lounge bar.
-In addition to a playful menu of martinis and other mixed drinks, Lily’s serves a full dinner menu and a selection of Asian-influenced light bites.
+Even during the daytime, Lily’s is a popular spot for hotel guests and locals, who use the inviting space to host meetings and as a workspace with 2 charging stations available for smartphones.
+Come nightfall, Lily’s is transformed into a lively and spirited lounge bar.
 The private back room makes this hotel bar in New York City particularly versatile.

 Henry’s Rooftop Bar

 There are few better ways to pass a balmy evening in Manhattan than from a rooftop bar.
-And one of the most popular rooftop bars in New York City is Henry’s, at the Roger Smith Hotel.
+One of the most popular rooftop bars in New York City is Henry’s, at the Roger Smith Hotel.
 Guests and locals can mingle together beneath the twinkling string lights and admire the uninterrupted skyline views.
-Henry’s is a seasonal space, open from May until October, and is also available for private events.
+Henry’s is a seasonal space, open from April until October, and is also available for private events.